Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary: Twisted Higher-Degree Poisson Manifolds

-Substituting this equation to $\Theta |_{\calL^{\prime}}=0$, we obtain the conditions for the canonical function as follows:
+Substituting this equation into $\Theta |_{{\calL}^{\prime}}=0$, we obtain the conditions for the canonical function, as follows:

-Now let us derive the geometric structure defined from this canonical function.
-Let $\tau:E\longrightarrow A$ be a bundle map defined by $\tau^r{}_d$ in local coordinates.
-Moreover we define the following operations by the derived-derived bracket as follows:
+Now let us analyze the geometric structure defined by this canonical function.
+Let $\tau:E\longrightarrow A$ be the bundle map defined by the above $\tau^r{}_d$ on local charts.
+Moreover, we define the following operations by the derived-derived bracket: